Stonesjtu/go-docker/README.md

 * Auth:
   * goauth: specific for our internal usage, but can be easily used as a template for ldap based authentications.
   * fakeauth: fake authentication for tests

+## User scripts

+User submits a bash script that will be executed as root or user id (according to request) in the container.
+Volumes will be mounted in container according to requested volumes and iAuth interface.

+'home' is a reserved name for volumes, expecting to match user home directory (if mounted).
+An environment variable will point to the mounted directory.

+Several environment variables are available in user script:

+* GODOCKER_JID: Job identifier
+* GODOCKER_PWD: Job directory, container will execute script in this directory
+* GODOCKER_HOME: mount path for user home directory.

+If root access is not required, script will be executed with user id/gid under the container user name *godocker*.
+All files in GODOCKER_PWD will be chowned to the user id/gid.

+If root access is required, user should take care not to write to other directories (if allowed) as files will have root ACLs.

 ## Tips